MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Built-in_Functions.md

 ## `help`

-This function invokes `Get-Help` with your parameters and passes the output to the systems pager command.
-On Windows systems, the pager is `more.com`.
-On non-Windows systems, `help` uses the pager defined by the `$env:PAGER` environment variable.
+This function invokes `Get-Help` with your parameters and passes the output to the system's pager command.
+PowerShell uses a different default pager for Windows and non-Windows systems.
+On Windows systems, the default pager is `more.com`.
+On non-Windows systems, the default pager is `less`.

+If the `$env:PAGER` environment variable is defined, PowerShell uses the specified program instead of the system default.

 ## `prompt`